seema-kri/Consumer-Complaint-Intelligence-Risk-Analytics-Platform/README.md

 | 4 | **Pre-staff Q2–Q3, not just year-round evenly** | Q2–Q3 carry **~53%** of annual complaint volume | Shift seasonal headcount/SLA planning ahead of peak |
 | 5 | **Audit the account-management workflow now** | 60%+ of checking-account complaints trace to open/close/manage friction | Immediate UX/process audit, not a backlog item |
 | 6 | **Track the 3.84% late-response rate at product level, not just overall** | Aggregate rate is under the 5% threshold, but risk hides inside individual products | Move SLA monitoring from company-wide to per-product |

+*Decisions 1, 3, and 6 require no new tooling — they're reallocation/reporting changes achievable within existing systems.
+Decisions 2 and 5 (fraud monitoring, workflow audit) would need a scoping conversation with Risk/Product before commitment, since they carry implementation cost beyond this analysis.*

 ---